Polymer siding is a kind of engineered siding material made from a highly durable plastic substance called polypropylene resin.

 So, to not get the material wasted, it’s always recommended to get the polymer siding installed by only factory-certified technicians.

-They are equipped with proper tools and strategies and will not cost you much.
+They are equipped with the proper tools and strategies and will not cost you much.

 Can You Paint Polymer Siding?